How to Restore Painted Metal

-Solvent wipe the anodized aluminum with denatured alcohol to remove any traces of residue.
+Solvent wipe the anodized aluminium with denatured alcohol to remove any traces of residue.
 This step needs to be done immediately before coating.
 Do NOT dilute or rinse the solvent.
 This step will ensure a completely clean and dry surface.
-Skipping this step on anodized aluminum may result in poor adhesion of the coating.
+Skipping this step on anodized aluminium may result in poor adhesion of the coating.
 (Solvent not included in kits – available at hardware stores)

 PREPARING THE COATING

 Satin finishes and CrobialCoat require shaking before each use to distribute additional properties throughout the coating.
 Let sit a minute or two before use allowing bubbles to dissipate.
 Failure to mix well before you start and frequently throughout the application period may result in a streaky and uneven finish with Satin products and improper distribution of antimicrobial properties in CrobialCoat.